-- 5.78 The construction methods and sequences required to deliver the proposed solutions within each option have been informed by extensive UK healthcare and on-island construction expertise.
-This has ensured that in addition to recognising the 10 year time constraint imposed by the Project Board programmes reflect: - prudent time periods have been reserved for key programme activities within which specific States of Jersey approval processes must be observed; - adequate periods are included for planning determination following consultation with States of Jersey Planning Officers; - decant periods are pragmatic and, in so far as is possible at this stage, recognise the primary clinical obligations of the hospital over decanting needs; and - programme durations for design, procurement, construction and occupation are realistic and reflect benchmark construction output data from comparable projects. - 5.79 As a consequence the overall delivery programmes for each option set out in Appendix 13 are considered to be realistic and have been used to inform each option's construction cashflow, inflation provisions and overall delivery cost. - 5.80 Each programme assumes that a site selection is made to allow completion of Deliverable 3 Project Brief by 15th June 2015.
-This will allow the preferred site Feasibility Studies and Option Appraisal Report activities to be completed as previously planned.
+- 5.84 The construction methods and sequences required to deliver the proposed solutions within each option have been informed by extensive UK healthcare and on-island construction expertise.
+This has ensured that in addition to recognising the 10 year time constraint imposed by the Project Board programmes reflect: - prudent time periods being reserved for key programme activities where specific States of Jersey approval processes must be observed; - adequate periods being included for planning determination following consultation with States of Jersey Planning Officers; - Pragmatic decant periods and, in so far as is possible at this stage, a recognition of the primacy of the hospitals clinical operation over decanting needs; and

+- Time allowances for design, procurement, construction and occupation that are felt to be realistic and reflect benchmark construction output data from comparable projects. - 5.85 As a consequence of the above, the overall delivery programmes for each option set out in Appendix 13 are considered to be realistic and have been used to inform each option's construction cashflow, inflation provisions and overall delivery cost. - 5.86 These assume a site selection decision is taken by Ministers in early 2016 so as to allow a three month period for completion of 'Deliverable 3 Project Brief' by 30th April 2016.
+This will allow the preferred site Feasibility Studies to be completed as previously planned.